lucidao-developer/lucidao-smart-contracts/README.md

 # Lucidao

-Collection of smart contracts, scripts and tests for the management of the Lucid Dao platform.
+Collection of smart contracts, scripts and tests for the management of the Lucidao platform.

 ---